Generalised Linear Models in Deep Bayesian RL with Learnable Basis Functions: Background

-ELBO-like objectives enable the learning of transition and reward models.
-However, ELBOs are challenging to optimise, for known issues such as high-variance Monte Carlo estimates, amortisation gaps \citep{cremer2018inference} and posterior collapse \citep{bowman2016generating, dai2020usual}.
-Unoptimised ELBOs may result in scenarios where learnt latent representations (e.g., $\thetat, \thetar$ in BRL) are not meaningful and distinctive.
-Different from other tasks where meaningful latent representations are less important, BRL policies determine the next action to perform heavily dependent on continually updated distributions of latent representations.
-Indistinctive latent representations, hence meaningless posterior updates will substantially harm the performance of BRL policies.
+Variational inference enables model learning, but it introduces optimisation challenges such as high-variance Monte Carlo estimates, amortisation gaps \citep{cremer2018inference} and posterior collapse \citep{bowman2016generating, dai2020usual}.
+These issues frequently prevent learning meaningful and distinctive task representations.
+Different from other tasks where the quality of learnt representations might be less important, BRL policies rely heavily on continually updated task representations to compute actions.
+Indistinctive representations will substantially harm the performance of BRL policies.
+As demonstrated in \Apref{kl}, existing methods like \vbad \cite{zintgraf2021varibad} suffer from posterior collapse, whereas our method successfully learns meaningful task representations.